 Another great spot to stay in, taking you deeper into the Royal Kensington & Chelsea borough, is Knightsbridge.
-If you’re a temporary local here whilst staying in a wonderful Plum home in the area, you’ll want to visit Harrods – it’s the place to go if you’re looking to snap up something luxury for your partner to remind them of your London romantic mini-break.
-Their toy department will bring out the big kid in you, or perhaps might make you and your lover feel a bit broody?
-If so, get them even more in the mood with some aphrodisiacs by visiting the Oyster, Caviar and Champagne bar for a post-shop treat – not recommended for those holding their purse strings tight though!
+If you’re a temporary local here whilst staying in a wonderful Plum home in the area, you’ll want to visit Harrods – it’s the place to go if you’re looking to snap up something luxury for your partner (or for yourself).
+Afterwards, visit the store's Oyster, Caviar and Champagne bar for a post-shop treat – not recommended for those holding their purse strings tight though.

 If you think renting a place in Knightsbridge may be a tad beyond your price range, head out of the Royal borough and Uber it up North to Hampstead.
 There’s a wealth of homes and activities to be found in this cutesy part of town.
 We highly recommend finding a spot to stay near the high street so you can pop out for delicious breakfast from Gails in the morning.
 Or why not find somewhere close to the Romantic poet Keats’ house.
 There’s a great yet tragic story to be told in this historic house.
 A tale of a talented writer who fled to Rome in aim of escaping the symptoms of his tuberculosis.
 Spoiler alert – he sadly died at only 25 years old and you can learn all about his short but significant life with a tour of his home.
 Afterwards you may want to visit the nearby famous 800 acre field known as Hampstead Heath, to have a picnic on the hill with your loved one and gaze over the London’s city landscape.
-The Plum Guide recommends stopping off and grabbing a bottle of Pimms on your way there to get a bit boozy in the sunshine (weather providing of course).
+We recommend stopping off and grabbing a bottle of Pimms on your way there to get a bit boozy in the sunshine (weather providing of course).
 This is a great place to find some of London's best pet-friendly homes if you're planning on bringing your four-legged friend along.